eirasmx/clera/README.md

 ## 📜 License

-Clera Runtime is licensed under the Elastic License 2.0.
+Clera Runtime is licensed under the **Elastic License 2.0**.

-You are free to:
+### You are free to:

-• use the runtime
+- Use the runtime
-• modify the runtime
+- Modify the runtime
-• build commercial apps using the runtime
+- Build commercial apps using the runtime
-• contribute improvements
+- Contribute improvements

-You may NOT:
+### You may **NOT**:

-• provide Clera Runtime as a competing hosted service
+- Provide Clera Runtime as a competing hosted service
-• create a competing Clera platform
+- Create a competing Clera platform